rafaelsamenezes/goto-transcoder/README.md

 This project is still in early development stages.

-GOTO viewer was originally envisioned as tool to facilitate development,

 ## Goal

 The goal here is to have a tool that facilitates visualizing and changing GOTO programs generated from ESBMC and CBMC by: